 What is a payment holiday?

-With a payment holiday you will not have to make any monthly mortgage payments for a set amount of time, in this case up to three months.
+With a payment holiday you will not have to make any monthly mortgage payments for a set amount of time, in this case up to a maximum of six months.

 However, it’s important to remember that you still owe that money and that interest on your mortgage and these outstanding payments will still accrue during a payment holiday.